alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-25-rule-on-clapping-hands-and-whistling.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: Ruling on Clapping One's Hands and Whistling
-source: Fatawa Islamiyah, Vol. 8, Page 125
+date: 2024-07-25
 hijri: Muharram 19, 1446 AH
-date: 2024-07-25
-locale: en
 lang: en
-summary: This practice appears to be taken from non-Muslims; therefore, it is not an appropriate thing for a Muslim to do.
-category: [fatwas]
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah, Vol. 8, Page 125
+summary: This practice appears to be taken from non-Muslims; therefore, it is not an appropriate thing for a Muslim to do.
+title: Ruling on Clapping One's Hands and Whistling
 ---

 ### Question: